GeorgeMavridis/Argumentation-Mining-Machine-learning-and-Content-Analytics/README.md

 The baseline model.ipynb contains the code of  basic model which created for comparison purposes with FastText approach.

-The FastText model.ipynb contains the code of the FastText model regarding the arguement labels.
+The FastText model.ipynb contains the code of the FastText model regarding the argument labels.

 The FastText model-structure.ipynb contains the code of the FastText model regarding the structure labels.